konarik/AxpertControl/README.md

 # AxpertControl
 Controling and logging Software for Axpert Inverter

-Tested with 2x Axpert MKS-4000 over USB
+- One loop only.
+- To be runned via another script or cron.
+- Switching between low (charging from solar+utility) and high tarrif (solar only charging) from command line.
+- Swithing to low tarrif only in case that battery is discharged below defined level.

+Tested with one Axpert MKS III 5k-48 connected to Raspberry PI via USB.
+Logging tested on local emonCMS (docker) and emoncms.org

 Implemented Dynamic Load Control from 73.00E

 Repository contains:

-Axpert.sh
-Script to run python script

-Axpert.py
+axpert_hdo.py
-Python script communicate with Axpert inverter, send and receive data to emonCMS.
-Control mode depends to local tarif.
+Python script communicate with Axpert inverter, send and receive data to emonCMS (2 servers).

-HDO-NT.py
-Switch to low tarif

-HDO-VT.py
-Switch to High tarif

-HDO-A1B8DP5
-cron job for switching tarif in West Bohemia Czech Republic

-axpert_tmp.py
-testing script wiht CRC, commands, ...�
+axpert_ht.sh and axpert_lt.sh
+Used to be called in cron, uncoment the lines if you need to rebind the hidraw device